sigoden/aichat/README.md

     models:                                           # Support models
       - name: gpt4all-j
         max_tokens: 4096
+    proxy: socks5://127.0.0.1:1080                    # Set proxy server.
+Optional
+    connect_timeout: 10                               # Set a timeout in seconds for connect to gpt.
+Optional
 ```

 > You can use `.info` to view the current configuration file path and roles file path.